 All MotoGP classes get additional practice time, three riders per row, new Moto3 class to get spec ECUs, tires, fuel, oil; World Superbike changes Superpole format, weekend schedule

+Both MotoGP and World Superbike have instituted some rules changes for 2011 (and MotoGP for 2012 as well, other than the move to 1000cc engine displacement limits and the controversial new "claiming rule" teams that are allowed to use engines with production parts).
+Some of these alterations are minor, but many of them will have a pronounced effect on how riders and teams will strategize their race weekend.
 For all the current classes (MotoGP, Moto2, and 125 Grand Prix), the restoration of Friday morning practice means that teams will get additional time to get everything sorted for Sunday’s races.
 As part of an attempt to cut rising costs, the six engines per year restriction in MotoGP was also accompanied by the deletion of Friday morning practice for all classes, with the idea that one less practice session would mean less mileage on the engines and less maintenance money spent.
 It didn’t work out that way, with the majority of teams feeling that time was wasted hanging around in the pits for the first half of Friday (all the of teams usually arrive on Wednesday and set up their paddock/pit facilities on Thursday, so everything is set to go on Friday morning) waiting for the afternoon practice session.
 While many of the privateer teams—in all the classes—will probably welcome the additional practice, that won’t necessarily be the case for the factory MotoGP teams, who will surely be weighing any additional practice time against the mileage it will put on their allotment of six engines for the whole 17-race season.

 This means that now there will be four hours of combined track time for the MotoGP class (two one-hour practice sessions on Friday, a one-hour practice session Saturday morning, and then the hour-long qualifying session Saturday afternoon), three hours for Moto2 (instead of an hour-long practice session on Friday afternoon and another on Saturday morning leading to the 45-minute qualifying session on Saturday afternoon, there will be two 45-minute practice sessions on Friday, and a 45-minute practice session Saturday morning segueing to the 45-minute afternoon qualifying session), and the 125cc GP class getting two and a half hours instead of two hours/20 minutes (although the qualifying session time on Saturday afternoon for the smallest class has apparently been halved, from 40 minutes to only 20 minutes—meaning there will be little time to fiddle around).